Renzo Restaked EIGEN (EZEIGEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Renzo Restaked EIGEN Price Prediction for 2025–2050

-According to your Renzo Restaked EIGEN price prediction, the value of EZEIGEN is expected to change by 238.64%, reaching a price of 3.4202USD by 2050.
+According to your Renzo Restaked EIGEN price prediction, the value of EZEIGEN is expected to change by 238.64%, reaching a price of 3.0307USD by 2050.

 Short Term Renzo Restaked EIGEN Price Prediction For Today, Tomorrow, This Week, and 30 Days